AAverin/aaverin.github.io/_posts/2014-05-06-dagger2-for-android-part2-basics.md

 That newly generated class will have a builder() available, that you will need to use to instantiate a component.
 And after that you will have to call ```myComponent.myInjectMethod(this)``` within the class that you make available for injection.

 Sounds pretty complex at first.
-But if you run the code - you'll see that now both depdndencies were injected.
+But if you run the code - you'll see that now both dependencies were injected.

 ## Another approach